Preschool Age: When Do Kids Start Preschool?

 What if my child isn’t ready for preschool?

 You want preschool to be a positive experience for everyone.
-If your two or three-year-old isn’t ready, there’s no harm in waiting until they’re older to enroll them in preschool.
-Preschool programs usually accept students up to four years old.
+If your three- or four-year-old isn’t ready, there’s no harm in waiting until they’re older to enroll them in preschool.
+Preschool programs usually accept children up to four years old.

 If you think they’re just on the cusp of being ready, consider enrolling them in a part-time program.
 Make sure the program is at least three days a week so that they develop a sense of the routine and schedule that school adds to their life.